No-Bling/DOTA/README.md

 and whitelist-able at a glance...

 ### How to use
-Get the repository as zip, unpack all files,
+Get the repository as zip, extract all files
-run the `No-Bling-builder.bat` script on Windows or `No-Bling-builder.sh` on Linux.
+Execute `No-Bling-builder.bat` script on Windows or `No-Bling-builder.sh` on Linux
 Then add launch option `-tempcontent` if not already present.
 Run the script before launching DOTA to have an always up to date mod and prevent schema mismatch errors.
 A desktop shortcut is created to run the builder quicker, without compiling and with previous choices.